San Antonio Uncontested Divorce Attorney

 Helping Texas Couples Make It Through All Types of Divorce

-Divorce is rarely an easy process.
-However, some couples do have an easier time splitting up than others.
-For this reason, the state of Texas allows married couples who have decided to call it quits to file for either a contested or uncontested divorce.
+Divorce is rarely an easy process; however, some couples do have an easier time splitting up than others.
+For this reason, the state of Texas allows married couples who have decided to call it quits to file for an uncontested divorce.

-If you need help determining which route is right for you or would like an experienced and effective attorney on your side throughout the divorce process, The Knowlton Law Firm can help.
-Our San Antonio uncontested and contested divorce lawyer understands the legal processes required for both and can help you navigate the process with confidence and ease.
-Whether you and your spouse are both in agreement regarding the terms of your divorce or you are dealing with a combative or absent partner, our firm possesses the knowledge and tools necessary to resolve your case.
+If you need help determining if you can file for uncontested divorce, rather than a contested divorce, The Knowlton Law Firm can help.
+Our San Antonio uncontested divorce lawyer understands the legal processes required for both and can help you navigate the process with confidence and ease.
+Whether you and your spouse are in agreement regarding the terms of your divorce or you are dealing with a combative or absent partner, our firm possesses the knowledge and tools necessary to resolve your case.

 What Is the Difference Between Uncontested & Contested Divorce?

 There are three major differences: